 Last year, my National Novel Generation Month book had some pages in it that [happened to look somewhat like subways.

-Anderson (who was 4 at the time and is now 5) was really into those pages.
+R. (who was 4 at the time and is now 5) was really into those pages.

 Since then, we got a book called Mapping Sam that explains the concept of maps.
 There are a couple of pages with subways in them, and he always traces routes within the networks with his finger.
 We also have a poster of the MBTA subway system, and he does the same thing on it.

-Anderson’s drawing happens in streaks.
+R.’s drawing happens in streaks.
 Sometimes, like now, he’s into it.

 There are also recurrent periods in which he’s really self-critical and avoids drawing because he’s not able to get what’s in his head onto the paper.
 The last time this happened, we eased back into it by drawing subways.
 Subways are great for this because we’re used to seeing abstractions of them that are simply colored lines.
 It’s not hard to make something that looks like a subway map, even when you get wild and have five-year-old line control.

 Now I’m into drawing subways, too, so I’m making a web app that generates subway maps, that hopefully, can be printed and read like a book.
-Like Anderson’s subways, I’m shooting for fanciful yet somewhat realistic, but “somewhat realistic” by adult standards.
+Like R.’s subways, I’m shooting for fanciful yet somewhat realistic, but “somewhat realistic” by adult standards.
 For example, I want there to be bodies of water, and I want subways to sometimes cross them, but mostly avoid them, and I want coverage of the area to be reasonable.
 But if something visually satisfying happens that wouldn’t be in a real subway, I want to let that happen.